LF1952987278/SIMD_Repository/ReadMe.md

 The data set catalogue structure is divided according to scene, pose, and user.

+- data
   - Indoor
       - Bag
           - user1
           - user2
           - user3
           - ...
       - Calling
           - user1
           - user2
           - user3
           - ...
       - Flat
           - user1
           - user2
           - user3
           - ...
       - Pocket
           - user1
           - user2
           - user3
           - ...
       - ...
   - Outdoor
       - Bag
           - user1
           - user2
           - user3
           - ...
       - Calling
           - user1
           - user2
           - user3
           - ...
       - Flat
           - user1
           - user2
           - user3
           - ...
       - Pocket
           - user1
           - user2
           - user3
           - ...
       - ...

 In each user sub-folder, multiple pieces of trajectory data collected by that user are included.

 ## Explanations of data fields

-Table 1 shows the meaning and example of each field in the data file.
-Specifically, we capture sensor data such as accelerometers, gyroscopes, gravimeters, and rotation vectors, as well as GPS signals with smartphones.
+The following table shows the meaning and examples of each field in the data file.
+In short, we collect sensor data from smartphones, such as accelerometers, gyroscopes, gravimeters and rotation vectors, as well as GPS signals, etc.

 <table>
     <tr>